tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-4.md

 - Reload the page and click the Google link - it should now send you to www.bing.com - don't tell Google about this as they might come after you!

-- You can also open up the web inspector to verify that the value of the Google link's href is now `http://www.bing.com`
+- You can also open up the web inspector to verify that the value of the Google link's `href` is now `http://www.bing.com`

 <hr>

 ### ** *Try This!* **
-- In *more-dom-4.html*, write code that changes the href of the apple.com link so that it now points at `http://lowendmac.com`.
+- In *more-dom-4.html*, write code that changes the `href` of the apple.com link so that it now points at `http://lowendmac.com`.
-- You will again need to use a CSS3 *attribute selector* - read up on those here: https://www.w3.org/TR/css3-selectors/#attribute-selectors
+- You will again need to use a CSS3 *substring matching attribute selector* - read up on those here: https://www.w3.org/TR/css3-selectors/#attribute-selectors

 <hr>